 After the fall of the Vijayanagara Empire, Bangalore's rule changed hands several times.
 Kempé Gowda declared independence, then in 1638, a large Adil Shahi Bijapur army led by Ranadulla Khan and accompanied by Shāhji Bhōnslé defeated Kempé Gowda III, and Bangalore was given to Shāhji as a jagir (feudal estate).
 In 1687, the Mughal general Kasim Khan, under orders from Aurangzeb, defeated Ekoji I, son of Shāhji, and leased Bangalore to Chikkadevaraja Wodeyar (1673–1704), the ruler of Mysore kingdom.
 After the death of Krishnaraja Wodeyar II in 1759, Hyder Ali, Commander-in-Chief of the Mysore Army, proclaimed himself the de facto ruler of Mysore.
 The kingdom later passed to Hyder Ali's son Tipu Sultan.

+Public sector employment and education provided opportunities for Kannadigas from the rest of the state to migrate to the city. ] Bangalore experienced rapid growth in the decades 1941–51 and 1971–81, which saw the arrival of many immigrants from northern Karnataka.
 By 1961, Bangalore had become the sixth largest city in India, with a population of 1,207,000.
 In the decades that followed, Bangalore's manufacturing base continued to expand with the establishment of private companies such as MICO (Motor Industries Company), which set up its manufacturing plant in the city.
 Bangalore experienced a growth in its real estate market in the 1980s and 1990s, spurred by capital investors from other parts of the country who converted Bangalore's large plots and colonial bungalows into multi-storied apartments.
 In 1985, Texas Instruments became the firstmultinational corporation to set up base in Bangalore.
 Other information technology companies followed suit and by the end of the 20th century, Bangalore had established itself as the Silicon Valley of India.

 In the 19th century, Bangalore essentially became a twin city, with the "pētē", whose residents were predominantly Kannadigas, and the "cantonment" created by the British, whose residents were predominantly Tamils.
 Bangalore was hit by a plague epidemic in 1898 that dramatically reduced its population.
 New extensions in Malleswaram and Basavanagudi were developed in the north and south of the pētē.
 Telephone lines were laid to help co-ordinate anti-plague operations, and a health officer was appointed to the city in 1898.
 In 1906, Bangalore became one of the first cities in India to have electricity from hydel power, powered by the hydroelectric plant situated in Shivanasamudra.
 Bangalore's reputation as the Garden City of India began in 1927 with the Silver Jubilee celebrations of the rule of Krishnaraja Wodeyar IV.
 Several projects such as the construction of parks, public buildings and hospitals were instituted to improve the city.
 After Indian independence in August 1947, Bangalore remained in the new Mysore State of which the Maharaja of Mysore was the Rajapramukh (appointed governor).